Looking for awesome Kauai activities? Check out this North Shore Kauai Food Tour by Tasting Kauai for your next Kauai vacation.

 My children loved hopping along their rock path, too!

-They offer backyard tours where you can learn the best ways to use medicinal herbs, which sounds pretty interesting!
+They offer backyard tours where you can learn the best ways to use medicinal herbs, which sounds pretty interesting and will help you learn about the Kauai culture too.

 I understand what you are thinking.
 Really?
 Gas station pizza is worthy of a food tour stop?

-After the proprietor took over the North Shore General Store a the 76 Station in Princeville a couple of decades back, he recognized he can revamp their entire kitchen set-up.
+After the proprietor took over the North Shore General Store at the 76 Station in Princeville a couple of decades back, he recognized he can revamp their entire kitchen set-up.

 He purchased a pizza oven from New York City, that was trucked across the Mainland, placed on a ship that traveled across the Pacific Ocean, and came to Kauai months later.